 The traditional method of growing autoflowering cannabis seeds is quite laborious especially for those strains that need aeration in their roots.
 With hydroponics marijuana, cannabis growers will not worry about the soil type they are going to use.
-Nutrition levels are controlled in a hydroponics set up and the water flow goes along the system so there is no greater requirement for these essentials.
-Because of this systematic condition, the distribution of water and nutrients are the same so the actual yield is accurate with your estimation.
-The process is progressive and it does not show risks for pest and diseases because the hydroponics system is mobile.
+Nutrition levels are controlled in hydroponics set up and the water flow goes along the system so there is no greater requirement for these essentials.
+Because of this systematic condition, the distribution of water and nutrients is the same so the actual yield is accurate with your estimation.
+The process is progressive and it does not show risks for pests and diseases because the hydroponics system is mobile.

 If it Does Not Use Soil, what Growth Media Can Be Used in Hydroponics?